Skip to content

 Gemini Group Listed by rhysida Ransomware Group

-On October 28, 2025, the Rhysida ransomware group added Gemini Group to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On October 28, 2025, the Rhysida ransomware group added Gemini Group to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.

 Public reporting indicates that Rhysida listed Gemini Group on its leak portal on October 28, 2025.
 The posting states that internal files were stolen prior to encryption.
 No exact victim count or list of specific data types has been published by the group.
 Available reporting describes the exposed material as internal files, though the precise contents remain unclear from the initial leak notice.
 The incident follows the group’s typical pattern of posting victim companies after an initial period of private negotiation.